rtraverso86/alexa-smart-home-skill/README.md

 [Amazon Alexa Smart Home Skill](https://www.home-assistant.io/integrations/alexa.smart_home/#add-code-to-the-lambda-function) integration guide for Home Assistant.

+### Advantages
-It supports the same fetures, despite using a slightly different set of environment variables), but being natively compiled in Rust and not requiring a Python runtime when the Lambda performs a cold start, it is faster at both being initialized as well as at runtime.
+It supports the same fetures, despite using a slightly different set of environment variables, but being natively compiled in Rust and not requiring a Python runtime when the Lambda performs a cold start, it is faster at both being initialized as well as at runtime.

+More specifically, in the few tests I performed (at log level `INFO`):

+* Cold starts were about 130ms faster.
+* The lambda at runtime was about 300ms faster on average of a dozen runs for the `Alexa.Discovery` event.
+* The memory footprint was also lower, standing at about 22MB instead of the 49-50MB occupied by the python version.

 ## Build